bdoin/faketest/README.md

-Just a test for how GitHub shows the log
+Just a test for how GitHub shows the log.